jorycz/iMac-5K-display-convert/README.md

 ### Fans

-Power Supply is in iMac case so I need some fresh air there but also keep display quiet.
-So I modified Apple logo and placed Noctua fan there which (after small cutout on the left side) fits that space perfectly.
+Power Supply is in iMac case so I need some fresh air in there but also keep display quiet.
+So I modified Apple logo and placed Noctua fan there which (after small cutout on the left side) fits this space perfectly.

-- Use heatgun for a couple of seconds to get rid of the thin cover.
+- Use heatgun for a couple of seconds to get rid of the thin cover
-- Cut like about 1mm of logo on the left side so fan fits perfectly.
+- Cut like about 1mm of logo on the left side so fan fits perfectly inside the logo
-- Mark 4 holes for mounting the fan.
+- Mark 4 holes for mounting the fan
-- Then I used thin and very sharp knife to mark circle around fan so I know where to cut the circle to logo.
+- Then I used thin and very sharp knife to mark circle around fan so I know where to cut the circle to logo

 ![noctua 1](cimages/1200_fan%20top%20Noctua%201.jpeg)
 ![noctua 2](cimages/1200_fan%20top%20Noctua%202.jpeg)